-It dates back to 1930s era.
-It is derived from alkaline procedure to produce the so-called ‘natural food’ ingredient.
+It dates back to the 1930s era.
+It is derived from an alkaline procedure to produce the so-called ‘natural food’ ingredient.
 It is derived from red algae or seaweeds.
-If the acidic solution is used in place of alkaline one, you will get a product called as ‘degraded carrageenan’ or poligeenan.
+If the acidic solution is used in place of an alkaline one, you will get a product called ‘degraded carrageenan or poligeenan.

 Usage of Carrageenans:

-2) Food Additive: It has no nutritional value of its own but due to its chemical composition and properties, it is widely used as thickening agent in foods and healthcare products like Toothpaste!
+- Food Additive: It has no nutritional value of its own, but its chemical composition and properties are widely used as a thickening agent in foods and healthcare products like Toothpaste!

 What Carrageenans can do – Potential dangers and side effects

 There are several health conditions linked to Carrageenan dangers.
 These include the following: